JimmyP29/MessageDelivery/README.md

 I have worked a bit with websockets in the past and they have been awkward to work with and test, also I have never used them where the 'client' isn't a browser - so something new there.
 The package at [gorilla/websocket](https://github.com/gorilla/websocket) seems simple to implement, and I know that Gorilla is a respected third party.

 I am going to spike again to get a client/server `websocket` running within my project.

+__Edit:__ OK so my spike worked but it following a tutorial that was using the browser as the client.
+I have found [another tutorial on YouTube](https://www.youtube.com/watch?v=Sphme0BqJiY) on how to create a chat application all within Go, creating your own clients.
+This tutorial is leveraging everything from the standard library and I'm hoping to use this to help guide me along my way when it comes to the details that I am very green at still.

+I know that the requirements said I can use any library I wish and I don't doubt that I could use the gorilla/websocket package to achieve the same thing.
+I have also read that having the minimum amount of dependencies in your package is a good thing, so I see it as a plus, especially whilst learning. :smile:

+I'm breaking the workload as close as I can at first into the following tasks:

+- `Task 1` Create initial project structure, set up structs and work flow with sockets to get the `Hub` sending messages to a `Client`.
+- `Task 2` Refine the messages to the 3 different types outlined in the requirements.
+- `Task 3` Adding Unit tests.